equidistantLexicographer/translations/Jeszcze Żydy nie zginęły.md

  Niech mu życie zgaśnie.
 ```
 ```
-The Jews have not yet perished
+The Jews have not yet perished,
 So long as God is over us.
 Hitler will yet have hanged
 With his legs upwards.